tritonhacks/thwebdev-24/source/Example/Website.md

 ---
 layout: default
-title: Crafting our Website
+title: Crafting the Website
 has_children: false
 parent: An Example
 permalink: /Example/Website
 nav_order: 3
 ---

-# Creating our Website
+# Creating the Website
 {: .no_toc }

 ## Table of contents